pingcap/docs-cn/v3.0/reference/sql/functions-and-operators/date-and-time-functions.md

 # Date and Time Functions

-The usage of date and time functions is similar to MySQL.
-For more information, see [here](https://dev.mysql.com/doc/refman/5.7/en/date-and-time-types.html).
+TiDB supports all of the [date and time functions](https://dev.mysql.com/doc/refman/5.7/en/numeric-functions.html) available in MySQL 5.7.

 **Date/Time functions**